Cosmic Background Explorer

 To create this model, the IPD had to be subtracted out of the DIRBE data.
 It was found that this cloud, which as seen from Earth is Zodiacal light, was not centered on the Sun, as previously thought, but on a place in space a few million kilometers away.
 This is due to the gravitation influence of Saturn and Jupiter.[6]

-Cosmological implications edit
+Cosmological implications

 In addition to the science results detailed in the last section, there are numerous cosmological questions left unanswered by COBE's results.
 A direct measurement of the extragalactic background light (EBL) can also provide important constraints on the integrated cosmological history of star formation, metal and dust production, and the conversion of starlight into infrared emissions by dust.[21]

 By looking at the results from DIRBE and FIRAS in the 140 to 5000 μm we can detect that the integrated EBL intensity is ≈16 nW/(m2·sr).
 This is consistent with the energy released during nucleosynthesis and constitutes about 20–50% of the total energy released in the formation of helium and metals throughout the history of the universe.
-Attributed only to nuclear sources, this intensity implies that more than 5–15% of the baryonic mass density implied by big bang nucleosynthesis analysis has been processed in stars to helium and heavier elements.[21]
+Attributed only to nuclear sources, this intensity implies that more than 5–15% of the baryonic mass density implied by Big Bang nucleosynthesis analysis has been processed in stars to helium and heavier elements.[21]

 There were also significant implications into star formation.
-COBE observations provide important constraints on the cosmic star formation rate, and help us calculate the EBL spectrum for various star formation histories.
+COBE observations provide important constraints on the cosmic star formation rate and help us calculate the EBL spectrum for various star formation histories.
 Observation made by COBE require that star formation rate at redshifts of z ≈ 1.5 to be larger than that inferred from UV-optical observations by a factor of 2.
-This excess stellar energy must be mainly generated by massive stars in yet - undetected dust enshrouded galaxies or extremely dusty star forming regions in observed galaxies.[21]
+This excess stellar energy must be mainly generated by massive stars in yet - undetected dust enshrouded galaxies or extremely dusty star-forming regions in observed galaxies.[21]
 The exact star formation history cannot unambiguously be resolved by COBE and further observations must be made in the future.

 On 30 June 2001, NASA launched a follow-up mission to COBE led by DMR Deputy Principal Investigator Charles L. Bennett.
 The Wilkinson Microwave Anisotropy Probe has clarified and expanded upon COBE's accomplishments.
 Following WMAP, the European Space Agency's probe, Planck has continued to increase the resolution at which the background has been mapped.[22][23]

-See also edit
+See also

-Notes edit
+edit

-References edit
+References

 1. ^ "COBE Mission Design, Spacecraft and Orbit".
 Goddard Space Flight Center.
 18 April 2008.
 Retrieved 21 July 2015.
+This article incorporates text from this source, which is in the public domain.

 2. ^ Crouse, Megan (16 July 2015).
 "Cosmic Background Explorer".
 Product Design & Development.
 Retrieved 21 July 2015.[permanent dead link]